 3. It lacks practical guidance

 Actionable insight is what drives thought leadership.
-Companies need to provide solutions to their clients, and thought leadership is no different.
+Companies need to provide solutions to their clients using campaigns that hook the audience, and thought leadership is no different.
 If there are no key takeaways, what’s making the readers come back for another helping?

 4. The report is boring and predictable

 The staid, long-form white paper is dead, but you can still make your long-form content work well – even in PDF form, for example.
 Make sure that your content is laced with interesting narrative and storytelling.
 Your copy should be a joy to read – not a chore.